helperdiscord/petitio/README.md

 ## @helperdiscord/centra vs other http libraries

+#### Here's a size comparison table:

 Here you can see how efficient @helperdiscord/centra is compared in bundle size to other libraries

-Here's a size comparison table:

 Package | Size
 --- | ---